Psilocybin-assisted therapy in Colorado, carefully prepared and supported.

 Start with a conversation.

 The first step is a free, no-pressure consultation.
-Tell us a bit about what's bringing you here and what you're hoping for, and we'll figure out together whether this is a good fit.
+Tell us a little about what's bringing you here and what you're hoping for, and we'll work out together whether this is a good fit.

 Request a Consultation